tyrell/llm-ollama-llamaindex-bootstrap/README.md

 This RAG application runs entirely offline, utilizing your local CPU to generate/retrieve/rank responses without needing internet access.
 This RAG deployment relies solely on your local CPU for computation.
 Please note that processing large datasets or using resource-intensive models might slow down performance.

 1. Large Language Model - We use Ollama (https://ollama.ai/) to run our LLM locally.
 Any model supported by Ollama can be configured to be used using the config.yml file found in this application.
 2. Vector Store - We use Weaviate (https://weaviate.io) as the Vector Store.
-We run Weaviate as a Docker container The URL of the Weaviate instance can be configured using the config.yml file.
+We run Weaviate as a Docker container.
+The URL of the Weaviate instance can be configured using the config.yml file.
 3. Index - We use LlamaIndex (https://www.llamaindex.ai) as the core of this RAG application acting as the index of our private data structures.
 The sample code provided by the template ingests a file into the index.
 4. Vector Embeddings - We use Langchain (https://www.langchain.com) and HuggingFace (https://huggingface.co) to maintain a local embedding model.